Mamie Smith: Musical career

 Smith continued to make popular recordings for Okeh throughout the 1920s.
-In 1924 she made three releases for Ajax Records, which, while heavily promoted, did not sell well.
+In 1924, she made three releases for Ajax Records, which, while heavily promoted, did not sell well.
 She made some records for Victor.
-She toured the United States and Europe with her band, Mamie Smith & Her Jazz Hounds, as part of Mamie Smith's Struttin' Along Review.
+She toured the United States and Europe with the band Mamie Smith & Her Jazz Hounds as part of Mamie Smith's Struttin' Along Review.

 She was billed as "The Queen of the Blues", a billing soon one-upped by Bessie Smith, who was called "The Empress of the Blues".
-Mamie found that the new mass medium of radio provided a means of gaining additional fans, especially in cities with predominantly white audiences.
-For example, she and several members of her band performed on KGW in Portland, Oregon, in early May 1923 and received positive reviews.
+Mamie found that the mass medium of radio provided a means of gaining additional fans, especially in cities with predominantly white audiences.
+For example, she and several members of her band performed on KGW in Portland, Oregon in early May 1923 and received positive reviews.

 Recording lineups of the Jazz Hounds included (from August 1920 to October 1921) Jake Green, Curtis Moseley, Garvin Bushell, Johnny Dunn, Dope Andrews, Ernest Elliot, Porter Grainger, Leroy Parker and Bob Fuller, and (from June 1922 to January 1923) Coleman Hawkins, Everett Robbins, Johnny Dunn, Herschel Brassfield, Herb Flemming, Buster Bailey Cutie Perkins, Joe Smith, Bubber Miley, and Cecil Carpenter.

-While recording with the Jazz Hounds, she also recorded as Mamie Smith and Her Jazz Band, comprising George Bell, Charles Matson, Nathan Glantz, Larry Briers, Jules Levy, Jr., Joe Samuels, together with musicians from the Jazz Hounds, including Hawkins, Fuller and Carpenter.
+While recording with the Jazz Hounds, she recorded as Mamie Smith and Her Jazz Band, comprising George Bell, Charles Matson, Nathan Glantz, Larry Briers, Jules Levy, Jr., Joe Samuels, together with musicians from the Jazz Hounds, including Hawkins, Fuller and Carpenter.

 Film career and later years

-Smith appeared in an early sound film, Jailhouse Blues, in 1929.
+Smith appeared in the early sound film Jailhouse Blues in 1929.
 She retired from recording and performing in 1931.
-She returned to performing in 1939 to appear in the motion picture Paradise in Harlem, produced by her husband, Jack Goldberg.
+She returned to performing in 1939 to appear in the movie Paradise in Harlem, produced by her husband, Jack Goldberg.

 She also appeared in other films, including Mystery in Swing (1940), Sunday Sinners (1940), Stolen Paradise (1941), Murder on Lenox Avenue (1941), and Because I Love You (1943).